ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 embed when content differs or a sidecar was regenerated after the last audio write.
 An exact, older-or-equal match is a no-op: it does not rewrite the audio or create another backup.

+`--refresh-embedded-lyrics`

+Explicitly force-refresh both embedded plain lyrics and timed karaoke from every available validated sidecar, even when the currently embedded payload is already identical and no sidecar timestamp is newer.
+This option implies `--embed-lyrics`, creates the normal verified backup for every audio file it refreshes, narrates each plain/karaoke update, and re-audits afterward.
+It is mutually exclusive with `--embed-lyrics` and `--no-embed-lyrics` because it is the forced form of the same combined operation.

 `--find-cover` / `--no-find-cover`